WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 #### Who did you help this week?

 * SSI selection day reviewer
-* Mentoring GA and ME
+* Mentoring chats with GA and ME

 #### Who helped you this week?